Edgar-Donk/frothy-brew/docs/scale/tickinterval.rst

 Ranges
 ------

+.. sidebar:: Standard Ranges

-When we later use ColourPicker and YIQColourPicker there are standard ranges 0 to 100 for HSV and YIQ, 0 to 255 for RGB and 0 to 360 for HSV.
-As these ranges start from 0 and finish with 100 or more in all cases, some of the special cases are not encountered.
+    Note when using ColourPicker and YIQColourPicker they have standard ranges 0 to 100 for HSV and YIQ, 0 to 255 for RGB and 0 to 360 for HSV.
+Special cases are not encountered.

 The range values are made of Labels, that use the ``place()`` layout manager, which are incorporated into the Scale widget by the layout manager.
 The placement is made easier as the text is placed centrally over each "tick", therefore provided the ticks have been